Arun-K-Ram/Arun-K-Ram/README.md

 ### ⚡ Fun fact:

 * I am a National Level Basketball Player.
+* I love gaming and movies
-* I am awarded a scholarship of 15K at Florida Tech.
+* I was awarded a scholarship of 15K at Florida Tech.